ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 the interval.
 This is further reduced to searching among 12 books with another comparison.
 We need to decide what we mean by the middle of 12 books, but we should have to search among at most 6 books in the next step.
-Ultimately we end up either finding the book we are looking for, or searching among 0 books, and in both cases we have the answer we were looking for.
+Ultimately we end up either finding the book we are looking for, or searching among no books at all, and in both cases we have the answer we were looking for.

 This process of reducing a problem to a smaller instance of the same problem